 Overcome ISP Throttling Through a Credible VPN

 Aside from the risk to your privacy, your connection might also be interfered with by your ISP, in an effort to limit your bandwidth consumption.
-This results in your videos taking longer to load or even download, whether you’re streaming from YouTube, Amazon Instant Videos or Netflix.
+This results in your videos taking longer to load or even download, whether you’re streaming from YouTube, Amazon Instant Videos, or Netflix.

-A dependable VPN service should be able to help you overcome this, and one of the elements that allows it to do so is encryption.
+A dependable VPN service should be able to help you overcome this, and one of the elements that allow it to do so is encryption.
 If your VPN subscription is active, your ISP won’t be able to distinguish between your traffic and that of its other users, making it difficult for it to be seen as though you’re streaming HD videos, thus preventing any form of throttling from their end.